felixlopz/hubrise-test-task/content/docs/en/connections.md

 ## View Connection Logs

 Logs are stored for each app that has been connected.
-These logs are used to understand the communications between systems and detect issues.
+You can use logs to understand the communications between systems and detect issues.

 To view logs for a connection, select **CONNECTIONS** > **Action** > **View logs** for the specific app.

 Logs record the requests from an app to HubRise.
-Each request is a transaction between an app and HubRise.
-It could be an order, a new customer registered, or any other communication between an app and HubRise.
+Each request is a transaction between an app and HubRise, such as an order, a new customer registration, or any other communication between an app and HubRise.

 ![HubRise Connection logs](../images/050-en-2x-connection-logs.png)

-### General information
+### General Information

 At the top, the log page displays general information about the connection: